willmendesneto/nodebots-javascript-and-robotic-in-a-real-world-en/manuscript/primeiro-projeto-build-checker.md

 };
 ```

-Now let's change our `src/index.js` to use our file with the default settings of our application
+Now let's change our `src/index.js` to use our file with the default settings of our application.

 ```javascript
 var five = require('johnny-five');